Olasumbo26/peer_review1/README.md

 8 And the search executes

-  HOW TO IMPROVE
+  #HOW TO IMPROVE
-1 Spelt incorectly- should be Searching
+* Spelt incorectly- should be Searching
-2 I will write "As a user of the site"
+* I will write "As a user of the site"
-3 I will break it down "I want to be able to search, so that I can find the   information I am looking for 4 I will write " Given I navigate" to indicate what I want to do.
+* I will break it down "I want to be able to search, so that I can find the   information I am looking for
+* I will write " Given I navigate" to indicate what I want to do.
-5 Not necesaary bacause header is displayed on navaigation 6 Too Long
+* Not necesaary bacause header is displayed on navaigation
+* Too Long
-7 Spelt incorectly- should be text
+* Spelt incorectly- should be text
-8 Too Long,
+* Too Long,
-9 I will use "Then" for assertion
+* I will use "Then" for assertion